 infiltrate of dystrophic anagen stage hair follicles by CD4+ and CD8+

 lymphocytes.
-Although the cause of alopecia areata is thought to be an autoimmune disorder,
+Although the cause is thought to be an autoimmune disorder,

 definitive proof is lacking.
 Moreover, characterization of the primary

-pathogenic mechanisms by which hair loss is induced in alopecia areata is
+pathogenic mechanisms by which hair loss is induced is limited.
+Recent research

 providing evidence in support of a lymphocyte-mediated pathogenic mechanism